 The Digital China Stack

-The 15th Five-Year Plan reinforces a key point.
-The Party is organizing Digital China as a coordinated system of supply (compute, algorithms, data), deployment (Artificial Intelligence Plus), and governance (institutions, regulation, and international engagement).
-This structure aligns closely with the concept of a Digital China “stack,” in which different types of systems and mechanisms operate together as a unified national architecture.
-What is being built is not simply digital capability, but a coordinated framework for organizing the production, circulation, and application of data resources at scale.
+The 15th Five-Year Plan reinforces this point.
+It shows the Party organizing Digital China as a coordinated system of supply, deployment, and governance: supply through compute, data, and algorithms; deployment through Artificial Intelligence Plus; and governance through institutions, regulation, and international engagement.
+This structure aligns closely with the idea of a stack, where different layers and mechanisms operate together as part of a unified architecture.

 Source: “Digital China Construction Series” (数字中国建设系列), Beijing Party Member Education Network (北京党员教育网), April 11, 2025.